-To get to this schema discriminator, the registrar will assign C760 (head and neck, NOS) when there is a suspected head and neck tumor yet the primary site is not known.
+To get to this schema discriminator, the registrar will code C760 (head and neck, NOS) when there is a suspected head and neck tumor, yet the primary site is not known, and/or the primary tumor was not identified.
 The schema discriminator will then be brought up.